-We have increased video conferencing technology for staff meetings, to reduce the need for travel between sites.
-We are looking at undertaking replacement of boilers and roofs to implement a more energy efficient solution.
+We have increased video conferencing technology for staff meetings and training across the Trust to reduce the need for travel between sites.

 Employment involvement and employment of the disabled

 Employees have been consulted on issues of concern to them by means of regular consultative committee and staff meetings and have been kept informed on specific matters directly by management.
 The Academy Trust carries out exit interviews for all staff leaving the organisation and has adopted a procedure of upward feedback for senior management and the Trustees.